Hosting Capacity Assessment and Enhancement for Edge Data Centers in Active Distribution Networks

 Abstract

-With the increasing demand for data processing, integrating small and medium-sized data centers into distribution networks has become a strategic necessity.
-This paper investigates the hosting capacity of distribution networks for data center integration and identifies key physical constraints that determine maximum penetration.
-Results show that the data center hosting capacity of upstream buses is primarily limited by line current carrying capacity, while their integration at downstream buses is strictly constrained by node voltage deviation margins.
-This study also evaluates the enhancement effects of multi-source flexible resources, including battery energy storage systems (BESS), diesel generator (DG), and static synchronous compensators (STATCOM).
-Sensitivity analysis results indicate that the deployment of these facilities can significantly expand small and medium-sized data center hosting capacity of power distribution systems.
+With the increasing demand for edge computing and AI-driven workloads, integrating small and medium-sized edge data centers into distribution networks has become increasingly important.
+This paper investigates the hosting capacity of distribution networks for data center integration and identifies the key physical mechanisms that limit the maximum allowable data center load.
+The baseline analysis shows that data center hosting capacity varies significantly across candidate buses due to network topology and electrical distance.
+Three dominant limiting mechanisms are identified: current-constrained locations, voltage-constrained locations, and mixed-constrained locations where both current loading and voltage deviation jointly affect hosting capacity.
+To increase the hosting capacity, this study evaluates multiple flexible resources, including battery energy storage systems (BESS), dispatchable distributed generators (DDG), and static synchronous compensators (STATCOM).
+Numerical results demonstrate that these resources provide complementary benefits through active power support, sustained local generation, and reactive power compensation, effectively expanding data center hosting capacity in distribution systems.

 Index Terms

-Battery energy storage system, Data center, Distribution network, Diesel generator, Hosting capacity, Optimization, Static synchronous compensator.
+Battery energy storage system, Data center, Distribution network, Dispatchable distributed generator, Hosting capacity, Optimization, Static synchronous compensator.

 Cite this paper: